 The WhiskyNerds are independent bottlers from Holland who have released a handful of whiskies so far.
 They’re not eager to bottle everything that they can get their hands on.
-The wait it out until the moment comes and they obtain an exceptional cask who fits their philosophy.
+They wait for the right moment to obtain an exceptional cask that fits their philosophy.
 Or as they claim in their own words:

 “So, bottlings under the Whisky Nerds label may very well be a rare event.
 But when the whisky reaches your glass, you can rest assured only the highest standards were met to ensure the whisky is of the highest quality.
 Food for thought… and discussion!”

 Most WhiskyNerds members such as Bram van Glabbeek and Floris Kooistra have earned their stripes in the international whisky societies, and yes the group consists of more members Than those to blokes.
 The other members are by no means less important to the WhiskyNerds.
 Most of their team staff members are seen at international whisky festivals, such as their annual trips to Cambeltown and Feis Ile collecting the fine and rare whisky gems and offering these for a dram price.
 Being the former chairman and a treasurer position at the Usquebaugh Society, the Dutch Independent Whisky Society has been foreground work but as they decided to follow their true passion, they gave up those positions and start bottling their own top notch whiskies.